rapidsai/cugraph/CONTRIBUTING.md

 ## Fork a private copy of cuGraph
 <a name="fork"></a>

 The RAPIDS cuGraph repo cannot directly be modified.
-Contributions must come in the form of a *Pull Request* from a folked version of cugraph.
+Contributions must come in the form of a *Pull Request* from a forked version of cugraph.
 GitHub as a nice write up ion the process:  https://help.github.com/en/github/getting-started-with-github/fork-a-repo

 1. Fork the cugraph repo to your GitHub account
 2. clone your version